endojs/endo/docs/secure-coding-guide.md

 We do not yet have a good pattern that meets these goals and also uses the JavaScript `class` syntax.
 (TODO: or we do any I just don't know it yet.
-I know that "class-private state" is a problem, and could enable unwanted communication between otherwise-independent instances of a shared class).
+I know that "class-private state" is a problem, and could enable unwanted communication between otherwise-independent instances of a shared class, and that class methods could be tricked into running against the wrong `this`).

 ### Accepting Arrays